Root404EngineeringTeam/Cardenal-Lite-Desktop/README.md

     $ git clone https://github.com/Root404EngineeringTeam/Cardenal-Lite-Desktop

-Then you go to the downloaded project directory and type:
+Then you can go to _cli/_ directory if you want a terminal application and type:

     $ make

 This should create a **bin** directory with a executable file named **_cardenal_**.
 You can run it with:

     $ ./cardenal --help

+Otherwise, if you wan't a GUI application you can go to _gui/_ directory and type:

+    $ make

+Then you can execute the binary with double click or trought terminal with:

+    $ ./cardenal-gui

 ## Contribute